-- 3.1.1 The Contest Director shall apply for sanction on official forms provided by IAC Headquarters at least thirty (30) days in advance of the contest. - 3.1.2 The IAC, EAA, NAA, and FAI logos may not be used, either directly or indirectly, without sanctioning.
+3.1.1 The Contest Director shall apply for sanction on official forms provided by IAC Headquarters at least thirty (30) days in advance of the contest.

 3.2 Sanction Revocation

 3.2.1 Any violation of the contest rules by contest officials will result in an immediate and automatic termination of the sanction.